-The Commission has published the sixth set of OIA statistics covering 113 different government agencies who are subject to the Act.
-Statistics for New Zealand Police and New Zealand Defence Force are not included in the overall statistics.
-They continue to be reported but are shown separately.
+Te Kawa Mataaho Public Service Commission publishes OIA statistics covering government agencies that are subject to the Act every six months.
+Statistics for New Zealand Police and New Zealand Defence Force are shown separately, and are not included in the overall statistics summary.